How I Use a Modern Digital Envelope System to Make Paying Bills Easier (Cashless)

 Every payday, allocate your pay to different expense categories.
 Work out how much you will need for the groceries, how much for the petrol, how much for the bills etc.

 Divide your cash and fill your envelopes.
+Nowadays, they have these super-cute cash binders.
 Withdraw the amount of cash you need and put it into separate envelopes, one for each expense category.

 It’s not necessary to have an envelope for everything you spend your money, on just the main categories.
 For example, you may have an allowance envelope for things like coffee and magazines.
 You might also have a groceries envelope and a petrol envelope and an electricity envelope.